raphauy/be10x/README.md

-# Nextjs site for Kiriti
+# Nextjs site with TailwindCSS for Kiriti

 ## Structure of components developed for the landing page
 - Landing (/src/app/page.tsx)